President, Chief Operating Officer, Salesforce

 Yet conventional attitudes, silos, and legacy systems often stand between leaders and customer-centricity.
 And while technology can help, it alone is not the answer.
 Simply applying new technology to old ways of doing things won’t magically change the way your teams deliver a great customer experience at scale.

 It’s easy to say, harder to do.
 We hope this playbook helps you confidently lead change.
-Our work with thousands of C-suite leaders from organisations of all sizes and industries has uncovered patterns of what it takes for successful companies to get it right as they evolve to be more customer-centric.
+Our work with thousands of C-suite leaders from organizations of all sizes and industries has uncovered patterns of what it takes for successful companies to get it right as they evolve to be more customer-centric.

-Whether you’re a CEO in financial services, a CIO in B2B tech, or another leader ready to make meaningful change, I hope this playbook helps you bring the customer closer to the centre of your business.
+Whether you’re a CEO in financial services, a CIO in B2B tech, or another leader ready to make meaningful change, I hope this playbook helps you bring the customer closer to the center of your business.

 Making fundamental shifts in the products or services you offer, and how your teams work together, can seem large and complex, but the steps outlined in this guide will help you make a plan and evolve.
 This guidance is based on what Salesforce has learned from thousands of working sessions and projects with C-suite leaders over our 21-year history.